Birth Options In Newcastle and the Lower Hunter

 Pregnancy Loss

-If you are reading this, it’s likely that you’re pretty early in your pregnancy or even pre-conception.
+If you are reading this, it’s likely that you’re pretty early in your pregnancy or possibly even pre-conception.
 Although it’s not talked about much, miscarriage, early birth, pregnancy loss and termination for medical reasons occur in around 1 in 4 pregnancies.
 I don’t want to scare you, but I do want you to know where you can get support if this happens to you: